wisdomcsharp/SSI_Bitcoin-Storage/README.md

 ## More Information
 You can read more about this specification at [SSI - speicifications](https://bitcointalk.org/index.php?topic=1558778.msg15648299)

+## Current version
+> * 0.1
+> * Please wait for version 0.5 and above if you require stable & production use, which has been reviewed.

 ## Running
 To run this application, please download the latest release which is available [here](https://github.com/wisdomcsharp/SSI---Bitcoin-Storage/tree/master/latest%20release) make sure you have [Java](https://java.com) installed